kksy/Project5-Pokehunt/README.md

 This app is not only limited to Pokémon, but the code can also be used in other forms such as treasure-hunting-type games.

-This project was made during the final 5-day project week as a Web Development Immersive student at General Assembly.
+This project was made during the final 5-day project week (14/12/2015 - 18/12/2015) as a Web Development Immersive student at General Assembly.

 <b>Live Demo:</b> http://pokehunt.herokuapp.com/
++ username: user1
++ password: password123

 ## Disclaimer